ytyz1307zzh/Auto-Instruct/GPT-3/optimization/instruction_labeling/README.md

 # Instruction Labeling

-Instruction labeling means collecting the training label related to each instruction, \textit{i.e.}, check the actual downstream performance of each instruction on each training example.
+Instruction labeling means collecting the training label related to each instruction, *i.e.*, check the actual downstream performance of each instruction on each training example.

 #### Label the instructions according to downstream performance